Ligaments In The Shoulder

 The shoulder joint is protected and surrounded by a soft tissue sac called the shoulder capsule.
 Ligaments, soft tissue structures that connect bone to bone, help reinforce the capsule.
 The capsule and ligaments provide passive stability to the shoulder while still allowing movements in different planes.
 Below we will describe the ligaments that help keep the shoulder in its place.

-Another ligament in the shoulder joins the coracoid to the acromion which is called the coracoacromial ligament (CAL).
+Another ligament in the shoulder joins the coracoid to the acromion called the coracoacromial ligament (CAL).
 This ligament can thicken and cause Impingement Syndrome in the shoulder.

-The next two ligaments that we will discuss will be the trapezoid and conoid ligaments, which attach the clavicle coracoid process of the scapula.
-These tiny ligaments with the AC joint, play an important role in keeping the scapula attached to the clavicle.
-A hard fall on the point of the shoulder can rupture these ligaments with possibility of a dislocation of the AC Joint .
+The next two ligaments that we will discuss will be the trapezoid and conoid ligaments, which attach the scapula’s clavicle coracoid process.
+These tiny ligaments with the AC joint play an important role in keeping the scapula attached to the clavicle.
+A hard fall on the shoulder point can rupture these ligaments with the possibility of a dislocation of the AC Joint.

 Transverse Humeral Ligament